christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 Each class has a probability $$ p $$ and $$ 1 - p $$ (sums to 1).

-When using a network, we try to get 0 and 1 as values, that's why we add a function that saturates as a last layer :
+When using a network, we try to get 0 and 1 as values, that's why we add a **sigmoid function or logistic function** that saturates as a last layer :

 ![]({{site.url}}/img/sigmoid.png)